ricklove/Make10/Notes/Make10.md

 - Add Game Logic
 - Create random bubbles in two areas

+### Hour 6

+#### 16:54-17:24

+- Verify all bubbles are in area and one is 10
+- Show win state
+- Next Puzzle

 ## TODO

-- Verify all bubbles are in area and one is 10
+- Test on device
+- Publish to App Store

+- Show Title
 - Show win message
-- Next puzzle

 - Keep Bubble Area rotation upright

-- Test on device
-- Publish to App Store